kwehmeyer/SGA_Quantitative-Club-Score/README.md

 ***
 # Weights
+*Note* Use a desktop markdown renderer or something like https://stackedit.io to view equations properly

 Please read this first so you can understand how score are calculated.
 You will better understand how to adjust weights and how your adjustments will affect the scoring.

 ## Club Performance Score